Showing 12 from 12 ItemsToggle Filters

 3004 County Rd.
 12, West Lake

 Walk, run or bike on the Millennium Trail – a former railway that’s been converted into a multipurpose trail.
 You’ll pass by farmers fields, forests and creeks, not to mention marshes that are teeming with wildlife like frogs, turtles, beavers, and birds.
 A great spot to take the dog for a long walk or just to get out and enjoy nature for a while.
-The trail system serves as a County wide recreational facility for local residents, visitors and to provide access for farm vehicles by adjacent land owners.
-The trail corridor is 15 meters in width and 49 kilometers in length and a total land area of 73.5 hectares.
+The trail system serves as a Countywide recreational facility for local residents, visitors and to provide access for farm vehicles by adjacent landowners.
+The trail corridor is 15 meters in width and 49 kilometres in length and a total land area of 73.5 hectares.
 The trail starts in Carrying Place and winds through the County to Picton with various vistas and natural landscapes.
-The Millennium Trail is an important local off-road connection that links residents and communities along the entire 49 kilometer corridor length.
-Although, predominantly rural, the corridor passes through several urban areas that are characterized by adjacent residents, street crossings and connections to other walkway systems.
 The Trail is accessible at several locations throughout the County with specific hiking points in Picton, Wellington, Bloomfield and Consecon.
 In Wellington, at the end of West Street, is a kiosk and parking area.
 There are several other access points along the route, enlarge the map below for details.
 To learn more about the trail, please visit www.pectrails.ca.

 Prince Edward County, Ontario